Six Fascinating Paris Art Museums To Add To Your List

 Musee Cernuschi

-The Cernuschi is located in one of our very favorite areas of Paris.
-Wander through Parc Monceau and then go see the remarkable collection 20th-century paintings, Chinese art, and far eastern art collected by wealthy financier Henri Cernuschi in a mansion neighboring the park.
-The museum plus the park make for a lovely day.
+The Cernuschi is located in one of our very favorite Paris quartiers.
+Wander through Parc Monceau and then view this remarkable collection of 20th-century paintings, Chinese art, and far eastern art collected by wealthy financier Henri Cernuschi.
+Found in a mansion neighboring the park, the museum plus the jardin make for a lovely day.
 This is a City of Paris museum and entrance is free.

 • 7 avenue Vélasquez, 75008